 Manufacturers SHALL provide the values of system storage locations that hold election information that changes during the election, except for the values set to conduct a specific election.

 9.6.1.6 Maximum values of election information storage locations

-Manufacturers SHALL provide the maximum values for the storage locations that the election information resides in.
+Manufacturers SHALL provide the maximum values for the storage locations where election information is stored.